Why do banks sabotage the issuance of preferential loans to weapons manufacturers that are urgently needed by the Armed Forces of Ukraine?

 Why don't banks lend to defense?

 It is impossible to say that banks do not lend to the military-industrial complex (DIC) at all.
-For example, in 2023, Pivdenny Bank provided loans to defense companies for UAH 415 million, and in the first half of 2024 it issued loans to them for another UAH 315 million.
+For example, Pivdenny Bank lent defense companies UAH 415 million in 2023, and in the first half of 2024 issued them loans for another UAH 315 million.
 The loan portfolio of defense industry enterprises at Oschadbank in 2023 amounted to UAH 6 billion, and this year it may grow to UAH 12 billion.

 Other system banks that ED approached either do not have defense enterprises in their loan portfolios or refused to name the volumes of such lending.
 The National Bank does not maintain aggregated statistics on areas of bank lending.